The Push to Modernize California Courts Hits a Budgetary Wall

 Whether that funding remains in the final budget Newsom will sign in July is unclear.
 State lawmakers are still hashing out the details, determined to put together a balanced budget by their June 15 deadline.

-“The outcome of that $25 million is uncertain at this point,” John Wardlaw told the judges and clerks on the budget committee Thursday.
+“The outcome of that $25 million is uncertain at this point,” John Wardlaw, Chief Administrative Officer for the Judicial Council, told the judges and clerks on the budget committee Thursday.
 “We’re hopeful the governor’s proposal will prevail but there are different views going on right now on that $25 million.”

-The Senate appears to be in favor of the funding, but only for two years, as opposed to Newsom’s ongoing proposal.
+The Senate Budget and Fiscal Review Committee voted 17-0 Thursday to pass a two-year option in favor of the funding, as opposed to Newsom’s ongoing proposal.
 The Assembly, whose budget sub-committee on public safety met last Thursday to discuss the judicial branch, has not voted on the matter yet.
 But Assemblymember Mark Stone (D-Scotts Valley), said at last weeks’ hearing that he would prioritize funding for pro bono attorneys’ services.

 “With respect to the judicial branch budget, I understand the significant cuts that are there, but I look at the modernization funds— and I know this has been a long desire of the chief justice and Judicial Council— but I just can’t help but think that given the sacrifice that we’re making across the board, that preserving some of those monies—holding off on some of that modernization and spending it on protecting access to justice through legal services— would be probably better served at this time,” Stone said.